-In fact, CB insights, a machine intelligence data platform, reports that almost 29% of startups fail during the initial years because they are either short of money or lack a clear vision.
+In fact, almost 29% of startups fail during the initial years because they are either short of money or lack a clear vision.

 The good news is that this issue can easily be solved by evaluating the costs associated with the production and scaling of the product.

 Startup founders should realize that coming up with practical estimates of the costs required for building an MVP is essential for success but they can’t solely depend on it.
 This is because the inventory turnover ratio also plays a major role in keeping the startup afloat.

 Let’s learn how to estimate the cost of an MVP and inventory cost of startups.

 1. Calculate Cost of Minimum Viable Product (MVP).

 First, let’s learn how startups can produce a prototype after they have finalized an idea.

 Every startup team needs to build a basic product that they can take to the market.
 This first working product/prototype is called an MVP, and it is crucial for the life and future of all startup businesses, if messed up, it can be catastrophic, leading towards overall production cost failures.

 Building an MVP entails costs.
 The challenge here is to realize that cost is not a single consolidated number.
 It actually comprises several sub-costs that could impact the overall development process of the MVP.

 A ‘recurring cost,’ is the cost component that repeats regularly.
 A good example would be web-based tools for which you pay either monthly or yearly until you unsubscribe.